zx80/flask-simple-auth/docs/DOCUMENTATION.md

 ### Features

-- clear cache per type? entry??
 - how to add a timeout? or manage an outside one?
-- how to manage automatic return of ressources?
 - `logging` default behavior is a *pain* and the maintainer is self satisfied. how to ensure that logging is initialized?
 - the doc and implementation should clarify exception handling, and possible overrides.
 - add ability to catch and process any user error.
-- how to allow TwoLevelCache?
-  give freedom to cache backend, eg by providing the cache?

 ### Software Engineering